CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/datasetjson2bff.md

 ## Terminology And Provenance

+Term-bearing SDTM fields use the following precedence:

+1. A curated mapping `term` or matching entry in `terms`
+2. A supported NCI identifier from optional Define-XML metadata
+3. A mapping-file label query, including reviewed aliases
+4. A source-derived CDISC term

+The compact mapping uses `source.profile: sdtm` and a top-level `terminology` object keyed by `DOMAIN.FIELD`.
+Structural SDTM-to-BFF fields are not redeclared.
+In an alias such as `MILD: Mild`, the left side is the source value and the right side is the database label selected by the data owner.

-SDTM field/value pairs are encoded as source-derived CURIEs, for example `CDISC:LBTESTCD.ALT` or `CDISC:LBSTRESC.NEGATIVE`.
+If no configured or source-authoritative resolution applies, field/value pairs are encoded as source-derived CURIEs such as `CDISC:LBTESTCD.ALT` or `CDISC:LBSTRESC.NEGATIVE`.
 Whitespace and punctuation are normalized for API-safe identifiers.
-These identifiers preserve source identity and are not evidence of external terminology resolution.
+These fallbacks preserve source identity and are not evidence of external terminology resolution.

+Use `--term-audit-tsv` to review source values, labels, lookup inputs, emitted terms, match provenance, and fallbacks.
+See [Terminology Search](tbl/db-search) for the complete contract.

 All supplied subject-level rows are copied under `info.datasetJson.domains` by default.
 Domains without a first-class mapping are also named in